five23/archlinux-ec2/README.md

 ###  Build AUR packages

-Even though they are - strictly speaking - optional, we will add two packages from AUR to our final system in order to make the result more usable as a general purpose AMI.
-In order to do this, we will build those packages from source and include them in the tarball.
+Even though it is - strictly speaking - optional, we will add a package from AUR to our final system in order to make the result more usable as a general purpose AMI.
+In order to do this, we will build this packages from source and include it in the tarball.

 #### growpart